cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 examines them for scenarios to test, and runs the scenarios against your system.
 Each scenario is a list of steps for Cucumber to work through.
 So that Cucumber can understand these feature files, they must follow some basic syntax rules.
-The name for this set of rules is [Gherkin](docs/gherkin.md).
+The name for this set of rules is [Gherkin](/gherkin/gherkin-intro/).

 Along with the features, you give Cucumber a set of step definitions.
-These files map each business-readable language step into programming code to carry out what action shoule be performed by the step.
+These files map each business-readable language step into programming code to carry out what action should be performed by the step.
 In a mature test suite, the step definition itself will probably just be one or two lines of code that delegate to a library of support code, specific to the domain of your application.

-Software teams work best when the developers and business stakeholdersare communicating clearly with one another.
+Software teams work best when the developers and business stakeholders are communicating clearly with one another.
 A great way to do that is to collaboratively specify the work that’s about to be done using automated acceptance tests.